imsushant12/imsushant12/README.md

 <h1 align="center">💫Who Am I?</h1>
 <p>
 I'm a Technical Engineer and writer at SUSE with a strong passion for data engineering, data analytics, cloud-native platforms, automation, and backend development.
-My expertise lies in optimizing workflows, enhancing system performance, and utilizing data-driven insights to improve operational efficiency.
+My expertise lies in optimising workflows, enhancing system performance, and utilising data-driven insights to improve operational efficiency.

 At SUSE, I collaborate with engineering teams to improve data integrity, accessibility, and platform efficiency.
-I analyze system logs, performance metrics, and workflows using SQL, Python, and visualization tools.
-I focus on automating data pipelines, optimizing cloud platforms, and ensuring system reliability.
+I analyse system logs, performance metrics, and workflows using SQL, Python, and visualisation tools.
+I focus on automating data pipelines, optimising cloud platforms, and ensuring system reliability.

 Previously, as an Associate Engineer at PwC India, I worked on Python, Microsoft Power Platform, NodeJS, Generative AI, and SQL, automating workflows and developing scalable data solutions.
 I also built Azure data pipelines and dashboards and created web applications.

 I'm not just an engineer but also a writer.
 I've contributed 1000+ articles to platforms like [Scaler](https://www.scaler.com/topics/author/sushant-gaurav/), [GeeksForGeeks](https://auth.geeksforgeeks.org/user/imsushant12), and SigNoz, covering topics such as data engineering, cloud computing, backend development, DevOps, databases, operating systems, computer networking, and open-source tools.
 Through my writing, I aim to simplify complex technical concepts and make learning accessible to a wider audience.

 Beyond engineering and writing, I have been actively involved in mentorship and open-source contributions.
-As a Microsoft Learn Student Ambassador (Beta), I've organized Azure and cloud computing events, and I've led multiple open-source projects as an administrator, mentor, and contributor.
+As a Microsoft Learn Student Ambassador (Beta), I've organised Azure and cloud computing events, and I've led multiple open-source projects as an administrator, mentor, and contributor.

-I am continuously expanding my knowledge in DevOps, cloud computing, and data engineering** to drive innovation and efficiency in modern tech ecosystems.
+I am continuously expanding my knowledge in DevOps, cloud computing, and data engineering to drive innovation and efficiency in modern tech ecosystems.
 </p>